zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

-(Sri Lanka version), do not use homesteads, do not use animals, do not use astrology, do not [be] envoys, do not [when] send envoys, do not [when] run errands, do not use medical treatment[ , Not to build a new job], to give food and to don’t give in return, after he has properly obtained, obtained, obtained, possessed, and received according to the law.
+(Sri Lanka version), do not use homesteads, do not use animals, do not use astrology, do not [be] envoys, do not [when] send envoys, do not [when] run errands, do not use medical treatment[ , Not to build a new job], to give food and to don't give in return, after he has properly obtained, obtained, obtained, possessed, and received according to the law.
 "He uses it illegally and improperly to survive after obtaining, obtaining, obtaining, possessing, and receiving.
 This is called a no-fault eater.

-"Those who do not get these no-fault eaters": "Those who do not get these no-fault eaters can't get them, after they don’t get them, after they don’t get them, after they don’t have them, they don’t receive them," it means they don’t get them.
+"Those who do not get these no-fault eaters": "Those who do not get these no-fault eaters can't get them, after they don't get them, after they don't get them, after they don't have them, they don't receive them," it means they don't get them.
 A negligent eater should walk alone like a rhino horn.

 Because of that, the single enlightened person said: